ldkhoa09/gotit-exam-ldk/README.md

         php artisan migrate:fresh --seed

+   I created 3 seeders and migrations for this test and
+   1. UserSeeder: 3 users with user_id in [1,2,3]
+   2. GiftSeeder: 3 gifts
+   3. VoucherSeeder: 100 vouchers and random value user_id in [1,3,3]

-7. Generate your application encryption key:
+8. Generate your application encryption key:

         php artisan key:generate

-8. Start the localhost server:
+9. Start the localhost server:

         php artisan serve